mchspc/crypticode/data-cheat.md

 ### Goals
 You're in charge of reading & writing a text file with data.
 Quickly fill in the function definitions from [data.py](data.py)!
-- Open data file at startup and close to ensure file exists/is created
 - Read data from file
 - Turn that data (titles & notes) into lists
 - Write new data to the file